JuliaLang/julia/README.md

 #### OS X

 It is essential to use a 64-bit gfortran to compile Julia dependencies.
-The gfortran-4.7 compilers in brew and macports work for building Julia.
+The gfortran-4.7 (and newer) compilers in brew and macports work for building Julia.
 If you do not use brew or macports, you can download and install [gfortran and gcc from hpc.sf.net](http://hpc.sf.net/).
 The HPC gfortran requires gcc to function properly.

 Clang is now used by default to build Julia on OS X (10.7 and above).
 Make sure to update to at least Xcode 4.3.3, and update to the latest command line tools from the Xcode preferences.
 This will ensure that clang v3.1 is installed, which is the minimum version of clang required to build Julia.
 On older systems, the Julia build will attempt to use gcc.
 The build also detects Snow Leopard and sets `USE_SYSTEM_LIBM=1`, `USE_SYSTEM_BLAS=1`, and `USE_SYSTEM_LAPACK=1`.